Natural Birth | 10 Tips

 #6: Educate Yourself and Your Support People

-There are so many great resources available which are found in a variety of mediums.
+There are so many great resources available that are found in a variety of mediums.

 If your support people are friends or family and not trained support people, it’s a great idea to have them come along to birth classes with you or read some resources.